bitcoindevkit/bdk/README.md

 The project is split up into several crates in the `/crates` directory:

-- [`bdk`](./crates/bdk): Contains the central high level `Wallet` type that is built from the low-level mechanisms provided by the other components
+- [`bdk`](./crates/bdk): Contains the central high-level `Wallet` type that is built from the low-level mechanisms provided by the other components
 - [`chain`](./crates/chain): Tools for storing and indexing chain data
 - [`file_store`](./crates/file_store): A (experimental) persistence backend for storing chain data in a single file.
 - [`esplora`](./crates/esplora): Extends the [`esplora-client`] crate with methods to fetch chain data from an esplora HTTP server in the form that [`bdk_chain`] and `Wallet` can consume.